 TurbSim can generate several different sets of output files.
 They have the root name of the TurbSim input file, and their extensions indicate what type of files they are.
-The Runtime Options section (above) describes how to tell TurbSim which sets to output.
+The Runtime Options section in the primary input file (above) describes how to tell TurbSim which sets to output.